Tirth27/Notion-Starter-Kit-Using-NextJs/readme.md

 You'll want to make your root Notion page **public** and then copy the link to your clipboard.
 Then extract the last part of the URL that looks like `ea785093f0d94af4a6e3aaa936859cbf`, which is your page's Notion iD.

+In order to find your Notion workspace ID (optional), just load any of your site's pages into your browser and open up the developer console.
+There will be a global variable that you can access called `block` which is the Notion data for the current page, and you just have to type `block.space_id` which will print out your page's workspace ID.

-I recommend setting up a collection on your home page (I use an inline gallery [here](https://www.notion.so/b4e78eac0aea4c6d90dc8da036598b68)) that contains all of your articles / projects / content.
+I recommend setting up a collection on your home page (optional; I use an inline gallery [here](https://www.notion.so/b4e78eac0aea4c6d90dc8da036598b68)) that contains all of your articles / projects / content.
 There are no structural constraints on your Notion workspace, however, so feel free to add content as you would normally in Notion.
 There are a few parts of the code with logic to only show comments on blog post pages (collection item detail pages).

 ## URL Paths